Will Forte

 Orville Willis Forte IV (/ˈfɔːrteɪ/ FOR-tay; born June 17, 1970) is an American actor, comedian, writer, and producer.
 He was a cast member and writer on the NBC sketch comedy series Saturday Night Live for eight seasons from 2002 to 2010.
-During his time on the show, he played a recurring character that was featured in the film adaptation, MacGruber (2010); more than a decade later, he was the eponymous character in a streaming limited series of the same name in 2021.
+His most famous recurring character was a parody of MacGyver named MacGruber; he reprised that role in the film adaptation, MacGruber (2010); and the limited series of the same name in 2021.

 Forte also created and starred in the sitcom The Last Man on Earth (2015–2018).
 For the series, he received three Primetime Emmy Award nominations: two for acting and one for writing.
 He played various roles in comedy films, before starring in the drama film Nebraska (2013).
-He has provided voice-work for the Cloudy with a Chance of Meatballs films (2009–2013), My Life as a Courgette, Get Squirrely (2016), Luis and the Aliens (2018), The Willoughbys, Scoob!
-(2020), Scott Pilgrim Takes Off (2023), and Sausage Party: Foodtopia (2024–present).
-He has also voiced Eddy in Disney XD's Lab Rats, and Abraham Lincoln in Clone High (2002–2003, 2023–2024), The Lego Movie films (2014–2019), Michelangelo and Lincoln: History Cops (2014), and America: The Motion Picture (2021).
+Forte has also voiced characters in numerous animated productions, including the Cloudy with a Chance of Meatballs films, Abraham Lincoln in Clone High and the Lego Movie franchise, and Shaggy Rogers in Scoob!
+(2020).